klschoef/divexplore/README.md

 **1. Video Analysis**

 This step initiates the video processing pipeline.
 The provided shell script will automatically execute all the necessary analysis scripts in the recommended order.
+The analysis has to be performed for every video file you want to include in your system.
 From the root directory of the project, execute the following commands:
 ```bash
 cd backend/analysis
 chmod +x process_video.sh